MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/index.md

 Kusto is a service for storing and running interactive analytics over Big Data.

-It is modeled after relational database management systems, supporting entities such as databases, tables, and columns, as providing complex analytics query operators (such as calculated columns, searching and filtering or rows, group by-aggregates, joins, and many others).
+It is based on relational database management systems, supporting entities such as databases, tables, and columns, as well as providing complex analytics query operators (such as calculated columns, searching and filtering or rows, group by-aggregates, joins).

 Kusto offers excellent data ingestion and query performance by "sacrificing" the ability to perform in-place updates of individual rows and cross-table constraints/transactions.
-Therefore, is supplants, rather than replaces, traditional RDBMS systems for scenarios such as OLTP and date warehousing.
+Therefore, it supplants, rather than replaces, traditional RDBMS systems for scenarios such as OLTP and data warehousing.

 As a Big Data service, Kusto handles structured, semi-structured (e.g. JSON-like nested types), and unstructured (free-text) data equally well.